alexsocop/LongCount/README.md

 The interface uses **Cholqʼij** as the primary Kʼicheʼ-oriented name, with **Tzolkʼin** included parenthetically in some interface labels for cross-reference.
 Internal variables and functions likewise use `cholqij` rather than `tzolkin`.

 Calendar notations and names such as `13.0.13.16.2`, `Iqʼ`, `Ajpuʼ`, `Keme`, `Kumkʼu`, `Wayebʼ`, and `Gran Wayebʼ` remain calendar terms across interface languages.

+The Gregorian input example, Year–Month–Day explanation, signed Long Count guidance, Extended Long Count setting, and automatic-display notice are available in all ten interface languages.
+Community review and corrections to translations remain welcome.

 ---